ikorotkaya/adopt-a-pet/README.md

 Initial commit is the initial state of the project from Codecademy "Full-Stack Engineer" Path.

+Build a pet adoption website that allows users to view all the adoptable pets of a particular species and view the profiles of specific adoptable pets.

 # Getting Started with Create React App